tusharf5/tusharsharma.dev/content/posts/2020-05-31/index.md

 A lot of times you will have multiple stacks that powers your project's infrastructure.
 In a lot of those scenarios, you might want to use a resource across multiple stacks.
 For example, you could have a **Network** stack that manages your **VPC**s and you will need to refer to VPCs defined in that stack when creating resources in other stacks.
 In such cases, it is not the right approach to copy-paste values from one stack and hardcode them in another stack.
 Instead, it's advisable to use cross-stack references using **Export** and **Import**.

 The following stack exports values of 2 resources that it creates.
-The first one is the ID of a VPC exported by the name `!Sub ${AWS::StackName}-VPCId` where `{AWS::StackName}` is the unique name of that stack.
+The first one is the ID of a VPC exported by the name `!Sub $\{AWS::StackName}-VPCId` where `\{AWS::StackName}` is the unique name of that stack.
 It's a good practice to **prefix your exported values with the Stack id/name** to avoid name collisions.
 The second exported value is the Subnet Id of a public subnet.

 ```yaml